hieuhc/hieuhc.github.io/_posts/2017-10-02-review-microservices-kubernetes.md

 we would like to have connections between services, and furthermore a connection could be either a request-and-respond pattern or a fire-and-forget pattern.
 A very interesting presentation on this can be found on slideshare [here](https://www.slideshare.net/ewolff/rest-vs-messaging-for-microservices).
 So at this point, there is one more requirement a microservices system must have to allow flexible services' dependencies, which is the fifth requirement with synchronous and asynchronous concepts.
-This is actually the decisive point that differentiate systems' architecture.
+This is actually the decisive point that differentiates systems' architecture.
-Following we will explain more about synchronous and asynchronous operations and discuss options we can consider for this feature.
+Following I will explain more about synchronous and asynchronous operations and discuss options I can consider for this feature.

-## Synchronous and asynchronous
+# Synchronous and asynchronous
 So what is synchronous?
 Basically synchronous(sync) means ordering, first come first serve.
 A request needs to be completed before the next one is processed.
 There are many examples for synchronous operations.
 Whenever you login to a website, you have to wait until its server verifies your account and sends feedback to your browser, before you can do other tasks.